General Dental Informtion

 swelling of the gum

-Overdrinking of beverages such as tea, coffee, and soft drinks gradually causes the surface of teeth to turn yellow.
+Overdrinking beverages such as tea, coffee, and soft drinks gradually increases the surface of teeth to turn yellow.
 If you cannot cut down on such beverages, it is recommended to drink them using a straw to prevent the direct contact of the liquid with your teeth.
 However, the teeth may lose their brightness over time due to the gradual loss of enamel as we get older.
-It is hence better to regularly brush your teeth to slow down the teeth yellowing process.
+Hence, it is better to regularly brush your teeth to slow down the teeth yellowing process.

 yellow teeth

-There are bacteria inside the oral cavity that cause bad breath.
+There are a variety of bacteria inside the oral cavity that cause bad breath.
 The food debris stuck between the teeth provides favorable conditions for the growth of such bacteria.
-Other factors causing bad breath are dry mouth, mouth breathing, gingival diseases, stomach diseases, etc. Bad breath can be somewhat reduced by drinking plenty of water, brushing and flossing the teeth, and brushing the tongue.
+Other factors causing bad breath are the following: dry mouth, mouth breathing, gingival diseases, stomach diseases, and etc. Bad breath can be somewhat reduced by drinking plenty of water, brushing and flossing the teeth, and brushing the tongue.

 bad breath